aburgy-93/NutritionTracker/ProjectPlan.md

 ### Week 6
 #### This week my focus: AWS and JSPs
-- [ ] Create JSP for Dashboard
-- [ ] Create JSP for meal logging page
-- [ ] Create JSP for meal history page
-- [ ] Create JSP for meal edit page
-- [ ] Create JSP for user profile page
-- [ ] MealController
+- [X] MealController
   -   /add-meal → Handles adding a meal.
   -  /edit-meal → Handles meal editing.
   -  /delete-meal → Handles meal deletion.
   -  /meal-history → Retrieves logged meals for a user.
   -  /copy-meal → Copies a meal from a previous day.
-- [ ] UserController
-  -   /profile → Loads user profile.
-  -   /update-profile → Updates user nutrition goals.
-- [ ] DashboardController
-  -  /dashboard → Displays a user's daily macro progress.
-- [ ] Implement authentication with AWS Cognito.
-- [ ] Add database logic for meals and users.
+- [X] Add database logic for meals and users.
-- [ ] Implement services for CRUD operations.
+- [X] Implement services for CRUD operations.
-- [ ] Write unit tests for controllers and DAOs.
+- [X] Write unit tests for controllers and DAOs.

 ### Week 7
 #### Checkpoint 2 is Due: Database designed and created, at least one DAO with full CRUD (create, read, update, delete)
 #### Worked on implementing the JSPs, layouts for JSPs, and servlet functionality
-implemented with Hibernate, DAO is fully unit tested, Log4J is implemented (no System.out.printlns)
+implemented with Hibernate, DAO is fully unit tested; Log4J is implemented (no System.out.printlns)

 - [X] Create JSP for NavBar
 - [X] Create JSP for macro calculator